 Alternatives to Traditional Class Pets

 If your school is one of the many who no longer allow living animals as class pets, there are still some options.
-You can designate a stuffed animal, like Sheldon the Sheep or the Tattling Turtle, as your class’ pet.
+You can designate a stuffed animal as your class’ pet.
 While care issues are not much of a concern, the accessibility to these stuffed animals is much greater for the students.
 You can still assign a “weekend parent” who takes him home on Friday.
 Your students’ parents will probably be much happier to host a stuffed turtle for the weekend than they would a live one.
 Another option is to adopt an animal from a local zoo.
 If you live near a large zoo, chances are that they offer adoption programs and have some of their animals on live streaming video.
 This is a great alternative, especially if your class will be taking a trip to the zoo at the end of the school year.

 Class pets are definitely not for everyone, but they can provide a great learning opportunity for those classrooms who are mature enough to handle them.
 How do you deal with the topic of class pets in your classroom and school?
 Are there restrictions on the types of animals you can have, if any?
 Let us know how classroom pets impact your teaching and your students’ learning by leaving a comment below.